CaptainMirage/CaptainMirage/README.md

 🛠️ In my toolkit, I've got Python, C#, C++, JavaScript, TypeScript, and a hint of Kotlin.
 Just like in the arena, I'm here to bamboozle code like I bamboozle my enemies!

-🎮 When I'm not bamboozling legends in the arena, I'm crafting epic games in Unity.
+🎮 When I'm not bamboozling legends in the arena (RIP arenas), I'm crafting epic games in Unity.
 Check them out on my [itch.io page](https://captain-mirage.itch.io/), where I sprinkle a little Mirage magic!

 🏴‍☠️ I'm the incredibly handsome and charismatic founder of Captain's Deck Entertainment, and we're famous for two things: making legendary games and, well, being legends ourselves.
 It's all in a day's work for a guy as charming as me!